-- Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
+Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 Refer to this guide.
-For assistance or additional information, consult a qualified installer, service agency, manufacturer (dealer) or the gas supplier. - Never reuse old flexible connectors.
-The use of old flexible connectors can cause gas leaks and personal injury.
-Always use NEW flexible connectors when installing a gas appliance.
+For assistance or additional information, consult a qualified installer, service agency, manufacturer (dealer) or the gas supplier.

 CAUTION

 Do not attempt to operate the oven of this range during a power failure (Electric Ignition models only).